 How profitable will your investment be?

 Consider all of your carry-over costs before investing in a project and make sure you have built time and cost contingencies.
-Hard money loans can be expensive but if things go well, the borrower should make more money with a hard money loan than if equity partners were brought in.
+Hard money loans can be expensive.
+However, borrowers have the potential to make more money with hard money loans than with equity partners.

 What’s the lender’s history of working with borrowers in case a problem arises?